Skip to Content

 Maintenance

 Your house will wear out as it gets older.
 To keep it in good shape, you will have to pay for the cost of maintenance and repairs.
-Your heating and the electric system will need repairs from time to time; you will have to replace equipment, and so on.
+Your heating and the electric system will need repairs occasionally; you will have to replace equipment and so on.

 Homeowners Association (HOA) Dues